 Upside Foods is a pioneer in the food industry.
 It can grow meat in labs, directly from real animal cells, that taste like farm-raised meat.
 This process is more humane and environmentally friendly than traditional farming.

 The company has created the world's first cultivated beef meatball, chicken, and duck.
-It's in the process of bringing its regulatory-approved chicken filets to market.
-It has more products in the works, including breakfast sausages and chicken patties.
+Its regulatory-approved chicken filets are the first product to market, and it has more products in the works, including breakfast sausages and chicken patties.

 The company's enormous opportunity has many investors salivating for its initial public offering (IPO).
 Here's a guide to everything you need to know about how to invest in Upside Foods ahead of its eventual IPO.